ncsa/Delta_doc/docs/source/user_guide/ood/debug.rst

 Debugging Open OnDemand
 ===========================

-Open OnDemand issues can be more difficult to debug than when you're logged in to Delta through ``ssh`` in a terminal.
-However, reviewing the output files from your session can provide important clues on what went wrong.
+When you run into issues with jobs in Open OnDemand, review the output files from your session for important clues on what went wrong.

 Review Session Output Files
 ------------------------------